 If you are a total beginner, daily workouts will help you with building habits, gaining strength and learning proper form.

-From my experience, by the end of third month, you will get used to the intensity and difficulty of daily workouts and you will have to increase the change the routine.
+From my experience, by the end of the third month, you will get used to the intensity and difficulty of daily workouts and you will have to increase the change the routine.
 That was the right moment to start ThenX Calisthenics beginner program.

-ThenX workout programs
+Review of ThenX online workout programs

 Now let’s talk about workout programs.
-ThenX offers 3 levels of difficulty: beginner, intermediate and advance.
+ThenX offers 3 levels of difficulty: beginner, intermediate and advanced.

 On the beginner level, you have an introduction program and a beginner program.